 Dhanyamla is poured using a small kindi (a small brass/steel vessel with a narrow spout) in a specific sequence in various positions.

-Upper body is addressed first before moving on to lower body and then sides thereafter.
+The upper body is addressed first before moving on to the lower body and then sides thereafter.

 The temperature and timing of the therapy are controlled according to your body conditions.